Bus and train station in Tiraspol, Trans-Dniester

 Back in the pitch black night in Moldova, Jay was intent on going back to our hotel after our journey, but I was determined to visit a bar I’d read about called Deja Vu.
 It held personal significance for me considering the title of one of my previous art exhibitions, The Lasting Tingle of Deja Vu.
 But even more, I wanted to confirm rumors that the Chisinau nightlife was something that had to be experienced.
 I found the place easily and passed though various security checks and a metal detector before being allowed inside.
 Moldova was notorious for quite a few dubious distinctions, such as being a haven for money laundering and arms trafficking.
 Security like this only perpetuated the myths.
 Despite being alone, I pledged to stay for at least a drink and made myself comfortable at the bar among a few people and DJ spinning house music near the small dance floor.
 After ordering a five-dollar gin & tonic, I sat back and watched the bartender flip and spin bottles in true Cocktail fashion.
 Sipping my drink in relative solitude, I began to wonder what all the nightlife hype was about, and how the locals could afford these drink prices.
 As if on cue, the place became instantly packed with clubbers.
 Men in expensive suits ogled scantily—clad women who seemed to welcome the attention.
 The bartender’s bottle-flipping frenzy intensified, resembling a side show circus routine: lighting bottles on fire and flinging them around with ease as the clientele danced, rang bells and blew whistles to the music.
 The bar in front of me transformed into a second dance floor as women from all directions clamored in stiletto heels to climb up on to it and sway above the crowd.
 I had to snatch my drink out of the way to avoid losing it in the whirl of excitement.
 I stayed until 4 am in complete amazement that a Wednesday evening could ever be so wild, especially compared to the somber afternoon spent in Tiraspol.

-Be the first to see new work...Sign up for my ArtLetter mailing list
+Invitations to exhibits & events...Sign up for my ArtLetter mailing list

 Subscribe